MichaelPaulukonis/PoeticalBot/README.md

  - topic analysis?
 I played around with a lib, but the results were not promising. these "poems" are too weird to be coherent for topics, usually.
 And not sure what to do with the output.
  - I tried using nlp-compromise's simple-english module, but it didn't do much, very often
  - more meta-data on the poems/words/etc. So transforms can be done with more granularity?
+  - at the very least, try to keep re-processing the texts and poems into sentences and words multiple times.